The importance of loading a moving truck correctly

 The cab – Items that will be needed, such as a toolbox and First Day Essentials should be placed in the cab of the truck along with any valuable items.

 Disassemble furniture – Disassembling furniture will make it easier to utilize and maximize the space in the truck.
 Take furniture apart before it leaves the house and is loaded into the truck.
+Not everything can be taken apart, listed below are some of the standard items that can be disassembled.

 Make sure to keep any screws and hardware with the furniture item.
 Place in a bag and tape it to the furniture.